Board of Trustees

 Gilbert is the author of three books, most recently Beneath a Ruthless Sun.
 His previous book, Devil in the Grove: Thurgood Marshall, the Groveland Boys, and the Dawn of a New America, was awarded the Pulitzer Prize for general nonfiction in 2013.
 King has written about race, civil rights, and the death penalty for the New York Times, the Washington Post, and The Atlantic, and he is a contributor to The Marshall Project, a nonprofit news organization covering the U.S. criminal justice system.

-Jan worked as a criminal defense attorney in Indianapolis where she was recognized for her advocacy on behalf of youth in the criminal justice system with the state-wide Gault Award.
-Utilizing years of experience as an appellate writer, Jan worked researching and writing for a nonprofit in southwest Florida.
+Jan Sommer worked as a criminal defense attorney in Indianapolis where she was recognized for her advocacy on behalf of youth in the criminal justice system with the state-wide Gault Award.
+Utilizing years of experience as an appellate writer, Jan worked researching and writing grants and proposals for a nonprofit in southwest Florida.
 She serves on the steering committee for a county-wide government transparency organization and leads its watchdog group.

 Craig Waters is an attorney, former journalist, and retired communications director of the Florida Supreme Court, widely honored for his career-long work in openness and transparency in government.
 Craig is a two-time winner of the First Amendment Foundation’s Pete Weitzel/Friend of the First Amendment Award and the founding president and retired executive director of the statewide association of court communications professionals, Florida Court Public Information Officers.
 In 2018, Craig placed all Florida Supreme Court arguments on Facebook Live video, making it the first court in the United States to use this new live broadcast medium.